hundredrabbits/thebook/north_pacific_logbook.md

 Sailing is pleasant most times, but after long periods at sea in foul weather, or in calms, feeling cold, hungry and tired, it is normal to experience some anxiety.

 Much stress in sailing comes as a result of poor performance, when becalmed, plagued by lights winds for days and days.
 We experienced this early in the trip.
-We were both obssessed with finding wind, and with it came greater mental exhaustion and emotional instability.
+We were both obsessed with finding wind, and with it came greater mental exhaustion and emotional instability.
 In such moments, having another person with you to talk things out with helps, but the best medicine is sleep.
 Stress due to lack of wind is worsened by lack of rest.

 > "Uncertain waits are longer than known, finite waits."
 (David Maister, “The psychology of waiting lines” 1985)